Privacy

 Provider: www.museum-franken.de / Name: _pk_id#

-Purpose: Collects statistics about the user's visits to the website, such as the number of visits, average time spent on the website and which pages were read.
+Purpose: Collects statistics about the user’s visits to the website, such as the number of visits, average time spent on the website, and which pages were viewed.

 Provider: www.museum-franken.de / Name: _pk_ses#

-Purpose: Used by Piwik Analytics Platform to track the visitor's page views during the session.
+Purpose: Used by the Piwik Analytics Platform to track the visitor’s page views during the session.